-For our first scenario, let's examine a CFT ground state that's been perturbed by a smeared local operator $O_{\alpha}(x,0)$ at $t=0$.
+For our first scenario, let us examine a CFT ground state that is been perturbed by a smeared local operator $O_{\alpha}(x,0)$ at $t=0$.
 This is then subjected to time evolution governed by the CFT Hamiltonian.
 We can express the state as:

-In the corresponding bulk dual, this equates to introducing an in-falling particle with mass $m$ into the initially vacuum AdS spacetime.
+In the corresponding bulk dual, this equates to introducing an in-falling particle with mass $m$ into the initially vacuum anti-de Sitter-Vaidya spacetime.
 The energy-momentum tensor for this scenario can be characterized as:

 Here, $\alpha$ denotes the size of the smeared operator.
 As $\alpha$ approaches 0, this converges to a delta function in $u$.
 The subsequent effect on the bulk spacetime is encapsulated by a shock-wave geometry, as illustrated below in \figref{figholo1}.